iffybooks/host-a-website-at-home/README.md

 # ▶ Set a static IP address

-❏ Ordinarily, when you connect a computer to a network it's assigned a local IP address by a DHCP server program running on the router.
-Every time you connect to the network your machine will be given an arbitrary address that isn't already taken, typically beginning with `192.168`.
+Typically, when you connect a computer to a network it's assigned a local IP address by a DHCP server program running on the router.
+Every time you connect, your machine will be given an arbitrary address that isn't already taken, typically beginning with `192.168`.

-Alternatively, you can give your computer a static IP address that never changes.
-In this case, a static IP address is required to set up port forwarding, which we'll cover in a future step.
+Alternatively, your computer can announce its own static IP address, which never changes.
+In this case you'll need a static IP address to set up port forwarding, which we'll cover in a future step.

-Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.
-(On a Raspberry Pi, use `raspi-config` instead.)
+❏ Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.

 <img src="images/vlcsnap-2024-05-04-18h33m11s162_border.png" />